suragch/mongolian-datasets/eck/README.md

 # Cyrillic - Traditional Mongolian pairs

 Dataset provided by Greg Eck.
+Special thanks to Greg for releasing his large dataset (18000+ entries) to the public domain.
+I hope many more individuals, companies, and organizations will follow his example.
+By working together, we can make it easier for developers to build quality tools like spell checkers, converters, and IMEs.

 ## Abbreviations